 Dr. Luke Donovan is an Assistant Professor in the Department of Kinesiology at the University of North Carolina at Charlotte.
 Prior to coming to UNC-Charlotte, he was an Assistant Professor at the University of Toledo and served as the Director of the CAATE-accredited Post-Professional Graduate Athletic Training program.
-Currently, Dr. Donovan teaches within the undergraduate Athletic Training program and will be advising students within the graduate Applied Physiology and Neuromechanics program.
+Currently, Dr. Donovan teaches within the undergraduate Athletic Training and Exercise Science Programs and advises students within the Interdisciplinary Biology PhD Program.
 Dr. Donovan’s research interests includes the utilization of an impairment-based rehabilitation model for the treatment of chronic ankle instability, in which he is further refining the model by studying novel assessment and rehabilitation techniques.

 - BS.- Pennsylvania State University, 2009, Kinesiology (Athletic Training Option)